Skip to content

 DEEPOC (Sauerstoffmehraufnahme nach Belastung)

-EPOC is the elevated oxygen uptake that persists after exercise ends, as the body restores ATP and creatine phosphate, clears lactate, refills oxygen stores, and returns hormones and temperature to baseline.
-The effect is largest after high-intensity or resistance work and modestly increases total energy expenditure.
-Although often called the afterburn, EPOC is best understood as a physiological recovery process rather than a primary fat-loss mechanism.
+EPOC is the extra oxygen your body keeps taking in after exercise ends.
+Your body uses it to restore ATP and creatine phosphate, clear lactate, refill oxygen stores, and bring hormones and temperature back to baseline.
+The effect is biggest after high-intensity or resistance work, and it modestly raises your total energy burn.
+It is often called the 'afterburn'.
+But it is best understood as a recovery process, not a primary fat-loss mechanism.

 Sources